antoineruzette/goo_gallery/_pages/userguide.md

                 stiffness = 2, # optional, default = 1
                 collection = "my_cell_collection")
 ```
 4. Create your first scene by clicking the play button in the scripting tab of Blender.
 5. Yay.
 You have created your first cells in Blender using Goo.
 Next steps elaborate on how to add adhesion forces and how to animate the scene using Blender's physics engine.

 <b>Add cell adhesion</b>

-The current scene is static as no interactions between cells have been declared.

-Declare the corresponding adhesion forces:
+Cells do not interact yet thus declare the corresponding adhesion forces:
 ```python
 # create first force collection
 goo.make_collection(name = "my_force_collection")